raducrisan1/envoy-eds-server/README.md

 - `HTTP_LISTEN_PORT` choose the listen port for the HTTP server - the one where upstream hosts are registered / unregistered
 - `GRPC_LISTEN_PORT` choose the listen port for the gRPC server - the one consumed by Envoy.
 - `EVICTION_TIMEOUT_IN_SEC` choose the time interval to elapse in order to remove the EDS resource because of not receiving a heartbeat API call from the upstream host.
 Defaults to 42 seconds.
+If set to zero then the Endpoints (EDS resources) are no more removed and are kept until the envoy-eds-server is restarted.

 To start a docker container from the pre-built image, run: